 4. DISCUSSION

 Among the various sowing windows, the crop sown on 8th and 14th March (D1) exhibited the highest values for growth parameters and grain yield.
 The observed enhancement in growth parameters associated with the initial sowing can be attributed to the extended days to maturity, which prolong the growth period.
 This extension facilitates optimal utilization of available resources and creates favorable conditions for timely and adequate plant development.
 Consequently, the timing of sowing is considered a critical factor in enhancing growth parameters.
 In contrast, the second, third, and fourth sowings of greengram required fewer days to maturity, thereby limiting the crop's capacity to effectively utilize the available resources and environmental conditions.
 This limitation may be due to the significantly higher dry matter production, which results in a larger source for photosynthesis and consequently more translocation of photosynthates to the sink, as reported by Kumar et al. (2015).
 Mukherjee (2021) noted that the increase in seed yield with an early sowing date might be due to higher yield attributes, as seed yield is known to have a positive association with these parameters.
-The higher yield obtained in timely sowing was due to favorable temperature and humidity during the growth period and nodulation formation stage, resulting in better growth (Sahu et al., 2019).
+The higher yield obtained in timely sowing was due to favourable temperature and humidity during the growth period and nodulation formation stage, resulting in better growth (Sahu et al., 2019).

 Application of 70% RDF + 15% RDN-poultry manure + consortia of biofertilizers + Panchagavya @ 30 ml lit-1 & seaweed extract @ 2 ml lit-1 both as tank mix (2-spray) (N5), resulted in the highest recorded values for plant height, number of primary branches per plant, growth rate and grain yield.
 The beneficial effects of poultry manure, when used in conjunction with the recommended fertilizer dosage, can be attributed to its role in enhancing the physical, chemical, and biological properties of the soil, thereby promoting plant growth.
 This observation is consistent with the findings of Patel and Gangwar, (2023), who demonstrated that organic manures and fertilizers enhance cell production, promote plant vigor, and accelerate leaf growth, thereby improving growth parameters.
 According to Rahul et al. (2022), Panchagavya not only supplies nutrients but also hydrates leaf cells and enhances chlorophyll content, thereby increasing photosynthetic activity.
 The direct application of Panchagavya solution onto the foliage allows for immediate nutrient absorption (Behera et al., 2024).
 Foliar application of seaweed sap contributes to the altered partitioning of photosynthates, favoring either shoot biomass synthesis or grain synthesis (Raverkar et al., 2016).
 Consequently, nutrients positively influence vegetative growth and, as a result, positively affect the crop (Sahoo et al., 2025).
 Jadhav and Kulkarni (2016) found that foliar application of Panchagavya significantly improved greengram productivity.
 Similarly, Shariff et al. (2017) asserted that the use of organic manures and an organic foliar spray is instrumental in augmenting seed yield.